 You can design your page using the built-in WYSIWYG editor or if you are familiar with HTML and CSS you can click the text tab at the top left of the page editor and enter your HTML and CSS there.

-Wordpress is just to get things done easily and for those who under estimate the worth of presenting their business in a professional way.
+Wordpress is just to get things done easily and for those who underestimate the worth of presenting their business professionally.

 WRITING A BLOG POST

 Make sure you are in the admin area, then on the left-hand menu.